Imelda Cajipe-Endaya: Career

 Cajipe-Endaya had a part-time job as an archival researcher and writer while starting a family.
 Her print exhibition in 1979 earned her critical acclaim.
-In 1980, Imelda Cajipe-Endaya was rated one of the best ten printmakers by a panel of critics.
+In 1980, she was rated one of the best ten printmakers by a panel of critics.
 In 1987 she co-founded "Kasibulan", a women artists' collective, and served as its first president.

 She exhibited in the Philippines and abroad, curating major exhibitions of her own, and leading innovative initiatives as an organizer, cultural worker and writer.

-In the 1990s, Cajipe-Endaya began working in acrylic, and received a number of awards including the special award from the Cheju Korea pre-Biennale in 1995, the Araw ng Maynila Award for Painting in 1998 and RP Centennial Honors for the Arts in 1999.
-From 2005 to 2009 she lived in the United States with her husband Simplicio, an economist and project consultant.
-She was a recipient of the Orange County Arts Federation of New York award in 2005 and 2006 and the American Society of Contemporary Artists (Asca) award in New York City in 2009.
-In 2017 she produced a large mural entitled "Upheaval", which she describes as "necessary in liberating the people from current social ills" and as a sort of self-transformation.
+In the 1990s, she began working in acrylic, and received a number of awards including the special award from the Cheju Korea pre-Biennale in 1995, the Araw ng Maynila Award for Painting in 1998 and RP Centennial Honors for the Arts in 1999.
+From 2005 to 2009 she lived in the United States with her husband, Simplicio, an economist and project consultant.
+She was a recipient of the Orange County Arts Federation of New York award in 2005 and 2006, and the American Society of Contemporary Artists (Asca) award in New York City in 2009.
+In 2017, she produced a large mural entitled "Upheaval", which she describes as "necessary in liberating the people from current social ills" and as a sort of self-transformation.

 Cajipe-Endaya has also published a number of books.
-In January 2016, the book "Alter/(n)ations: The Art of Imelda Cajipe Endaya", a compilation of articles by six important women in her life and their perspectives and desire for female equality was released.